Santhosh-1208/SanthoshM249/README.md

-# Welcome to GitHub Desktop!
+# Welcome to README!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This Projext is to implement a console based Library System using OOP in Java.

+That would Issue,Return,Search Books.

+That would also used to compute fines for late returning.